datasciencelabs/datasciencelabs.github.io/pages/projects.md

 1. Create a GitHub repository which should include the data used for the final project, the RMarkdown file and the compiled HTML file.
 If the data are too big to fit in the repository, make the data accessible somewhere online (google drive, downloadable link, etc).
 Inside the RMarkdown file at the top, include instructions on where to access the data.
 If we cannot access your work or links because these directions are not followed correctly, we will not grade your work.
 2. You should only have one GitHub repository per team, but make sure the names of all group members are inside the RMarkdown file at the top.
 3. Email your TA instructions on where to access the data and the location of your GitHub repository.
+4. Add text to the README file to help visitors and the TAs navigate your repository.

 #### How to submit the Peer Assessment (due Sunday, December 13 by 11:59pm EST)
 Each individual team member needs to fill out this [google form for the peer evaluation](https://docs.google.com/forms/d/e/1FAIpQLSeh3GdloyLVYfDE0-QnmT_X5wiER6bGhHWC9pEduiJIrIBn1A/viewform?usp=sf_link).
-Your individual project score will take into account your self and peer assessment. **Students working alone do NOT need to submit a peer assessment.**
+Your individual project score will take into account your self and peer assessment.

 #### How to submit the Website and Screencast (due Sunday, December 13 by 11:59pm EST)
 Fill out this [google form to submit the links to the website and screencast](https://docs.google.com/forms/d/e/1FAIpQLSc9jnOk1X0o1tfzyFksnqHgAGrE_Px3LcsVB7yd5IFTw8kr3w/viewform?usp=sf_link). *If we cannot access the website or screencast, we cannot grade it*.